Mobile Friendly vs Mobile Responsive: What's the Difference?

 A responsive design will tell the website “Hey website, format yourself to fit these exact dimensions of the device you are being viewed on.”

 A mobile-friendly site works and looks exactly the same, regardless of the device.

 It's also known as a dynamic display, and all functionalities remain unchanged.

 Think of it as a slimmed-down version of the desktop.

-It's an approach that makes small tweaks to a desktop-oriented website so that it can also be used on smartphones.
+It's an approach that makes small tweaks to a desktop version of the website so that it can also be used on mobile devices.